mattj23/BlazorServerKeycloak/README.md

 // The Http context accessor is needed for the system to work, make sure to add it if you don't have it already builder.Services.AddHttpContextAccessor();

-// Place this somewhere before the line `var app = builder.Build();` builder.Services.AddKeycloak(builder.Configuration.GetSection("Oidc"));
+// Place this somewhere before the call to AddRazorComponents. builder.Services.AddKeycloak(builder.Configuration.GetSection("Oidc"));

-// For ASP.NET Core 8.0, make sure that .AddRazorPages() is used if you are relying on the library's
+// [..]
-// built in Signin.cshtml and Signout.cshtml pages
+builder.Services.AddRazorComponents()
-builder.Services.AddRazorPages();
+    .AddInteractiveServerComponents();

 ```

 For ASP.NET Core 7 and earlier: